Jbleezy/BO1-Reimagined/README.md

 * Same health no matter how many payers are in the match
 * No longer affected by insta kills or nukes
 * No longer affected by explosive damage scaling
-* Fixed a bug that crashed the game if the thief attempted to steal a player's weapon while they were using Pack-a-Punch
+* Fixed an error that crashed the game if the thief attempted to steal a player's weapon while they were using Pack-a-Punch

 ### Monkeys (Ascension)
 * Initial monkey round always happens 1 or 2 rounds after buying a perk